-$5 \text{ years } \times 470 = 2,350 + 20\% \text{ buffer} = 2,820$
+$5 \text{ years } \times 708 = 3,540 + 20\% \text{ buffer} = 4,248$

-- 12.8 The Council's 5 year land supply in Appendix A show the Council can demonstrate a supply over the next 5 years (8.29 years) to meet future demand.
+- 12.8 The Council's 5 year land supply in Appendix A show the Council can demonstrate a supply over the next 5 years of (5.49 years) based on the draft plan to meet future demand28.
 This includes a windfall allowance of 20 units per annum.
-However, recent evidence suggests 20 units is below the historic windfall housing delievery between 2019 2024. - 12.9 Data taken from the Council Council's shared database SMARTHerts demonstrate during the period April 2019 to May 2024 the Council's windfall housing commitments totalled 1,323.
+However, evidence has suggested 20 units per annum is below the annual historic windfall housing delievery between 2019 2024. - 12.9 Data taken from the Council Council's shared database SMARTHerts demonstrate during the period April 2019 to May 2024 the Council's windfall housing commitments totalled 1,323.
 The expected future windfall housing commitments show that during the period October 2024 to March 2031 the Council's windfall housing commitments total 3,034 units. - 12.10 This means during the next five years, the housing delivery on windfall sites is capable of increasing significantly above 20 units per annum. - 12.11 Appendix B sets out how delievery will be achieved, reflects the timing of the delivery of larger and more complex sites in Stevenage, and the impact on the rate and quantum of housing delivery. - 12.12 The trajectory also demonstrates a supply of 1,651 new homes beyond the 5 year land supply.
-However, Appendix B does not take into account new planning commitments granted beyond November 2024. - 12.13 In order to ascertain past trends on housing commtiments, the Council undertook a review of housing commtiments granted between the adoption of the Local Plan 2019 up to May 2024 when the plan reached 5 years old. - 12.14 Data taken from the Councils shared monitoring database SMARTHerts demonstrate, during the 5 year period, the Council's windfall housing commitments totalled 1,323. - 12.15 Given the Council's windfall completion rates set out in paragraph 11.8 achieved over 600 new homes, the result provides some indication of what could likely be secured in addition to the existing supply. - 12.16 The Local Plan includes a number of key projects with forecast completions in phases from late 2025.
-Land North of Stevenage is expected to start to deliver completions from 2025 onwards.
-West of Stevenage, SG1: Phase 1, Matalan Unit B-C and Land at Lytton Way are expected deliver completions from 2026 onwards.
-Phase 2 of SG1 and West Stevenage are expected to start deliverying completions from late 2027.
-On the 13 November 2024 Land to the West of Stevenage for 1500 homes was granted detailed planning permission for 390 new homes of which 117 are to be affordable.
+However, Appendix B does not take into account new planning commitments granted beyond November 2024. - 12.13 In order to ascertain past trends on housing commtiments, the Council undertook a review of housing commtiments granted between the adoption of the Local Plan 2019 up to May 2024 when the plan reached 5 years old. - 12.14 Data taken from the Councils shared monitoring database SMARTHerts demonstrate, during the 5 year period, the Council's windfall housing commitments totalled 1,323. - 12.15 Given the Council's windfall completion rates set out in paragraph 11.8 achieved over 600 new homes, the result provides some indication of what could likely be secured in addition to the existing supply.